autonity/autonity/docker_e2e_test/README.md

     - name: "TC-4: With 2 node crashed, 1 node back, after the back, consensus should not on-holding."
       condition:
-        crashNodes: [0, 1] # contain the node IP alilas name we want to crash.
+        crashNodes: [0, 1] # contain the node domain name we want to crash.
         scenario:
-          - delay: 5 # stop the node after test running for 5 seconds.
+          - delay: 20 # stop the node after test running for 65 seconds.
             action: "stop"
             target: [0, 1] # select candidates from crashNodes.
-          - delay: 30 # start the node after test running for 60 seconds.
+          - delay: 40 # start the node after test running for 60 seconds.
             action: "start"
             target: [0] # select candidates from crashNodes.
       input:
-        duration: 60 # num of seconds the transaction sending duration.
         senderNode: 2  # node coin_base address will be used as default sender address.
         receiverNode: 3  # node coin_base address wil be used as default receiver address.
         amountperTX: 10 # 10 tokens to be transfer per transaction.